agormp/phylotreelib/README.md

 ### Exceptions.

-phylotreelib has its own error class ("TreeError"), which may be handy for catching tree-related errors in your own program and dealing with it intelligently:
+phylotreelib has its own error class ("TreeError"), which can be used for raising and catching tree-related errors in your own program and dealing with errors intelligently:

 Example usage: